FXinnovation/fx-docker-esex/README.md

 *Note: You can find information for setting this up usig AWS ES Service here: https://aws.amazon.com/blogs/database/use-amazon-s3-to-store-a-single-amazon-elasticsearch-service-index/*

+*Note: For now, this container is basically a shell script, altough I know this is not ideal, this was the quickest way to have something working.
+Once there will be some time, we will make this tool evolve into something a bit more evolved*

 ## Labels
 We set labels on our images with additional information on the image. we follow the guidelines defined at http://label-schema.org/.
 Visit their website for more information about those labels.